cemistaff/MEIT-Diffusion-System/README.md

 # MEIT Diffusion System
 Mixing desk used to diffuse sound in the Merrill Ellis Intermedia Theater at UNT

 Requires Max 8 to run.
-At the time of writing please use Max 8.2.2 as Max 8.3 introduces a bug that makes the software incredibly inefficient

 Please read the <a href=https://github.com/cemistaff/MEIT-Diffusion-System/wiki> wiki for documentation</a>